-If you are facing homelessness, these tips can help you prepare for and work through the situation.
+If you’re facing homelessness, these tips can help you prepare for and work through the situation.

 If You’re About to Become Homeless

-Check to see what shelter and housing and human or social services programs your state offers.
+- Check your state’s human or social services programs for shelter and housing.
 The types of facilities vary.
-Research the best options by calling or visiting housing websites to determine:
+Research the best options for:

-Types of services - Some facilities just provide safe shelter for the night, while others are transitional, providing both housing and support services.
-Support services may include substance abuse treatment, psychological assistance, job training, or domestic violence assistance.
+- Types of services - Some facilities just provide safe shelter for the night, while others are transitional.
+They provide both housing and support services.
+They may help you with substance abuse, mental health, domestic violence, or job training.

-Apply for more permanent public or subsidized housing.
-Typically, there are waiting lists for public and subsidized housing, so apply as soon as possible.
+- Apply for more permanent public or subsidized housing.
+Typically, there are long waiting lists for public and subsidized housing.
+Apply as soon as possible.

 These resources are geared toward specific audiences:

-Homeless Veterans Assistance Center - services include opportunities to return to employment, safe housing, health care, and mental health services.
+- Homeless Veteran Resources from the VA - Explore opportunities to return to employment and find safe housing, health care, and mental health services.

-Projects for Assistance in Transition from Homelessness (PATH) - provides assistance to individuals who are homeless or at risk of homelessness and have serious mental illnesses.
+- Projects for Assistance in Transition from Homelessness (PATH) - Get help if you’re homeless or at risk of homelessness and have a serious mental illness.

-Benefits.gov can help you find out if you are eligible and how to apply for other types of assistance including financial, transportation, food, counseling, and more.
+Visit Benefits.gov to find out if you’re eligible and how to apply for other types of help.
+This may include financial assistance, transportation, food, counseling, and more.

-If you don’t have medical insurance, HRSA health centers can provide checkups, treatment when you are sick, care when you are pregnant, and immunizations for your children.
+If you don’t have medical insurance, you can use HRSA health centers.
+They give checkups, treatment when you’re sick, pregnancy care, and immunizations for your children.